Skip to Content

 We partied, we traveled, we lived.
 And because of all that, I have zero fear of missing out now.
 I've done the wild.
 I’ve been the wild.
 And now I get to bring that same adventurous, unapologetic energy into motherhood—without a hint of regret.

-2. I Know Who I Am—and I Like Her...
+I Know Who I Am—and I Like Her...

 After the glitter of my 20s and the grit of my 30s, I hit my 40s with clarity.
-I know what matters, I know what doesn’t, and I’m not afraid to say no to things that drain me (except chocolate, that still wins every time).
+I know what matters, I know what doesn’t, and I’m not afraid to say no to things that drain me (except sugar, that still wins every time).

 I’m not parenting from a place of fear or comparison—I’m parenting from a place of joy, gratitude, and “let’s make this weird and wonderful.”

-3. Patience Isn’t Just a Virtue, It’s a Survival Skill
+Patience Isn’t a Virtue, It’s a Survival Skill

 You don’t get through military deployments, house renovations, or toddler meltdowns without a truckload of patience.
 And by now?
 My truck is full.

-5. I’m Financially and Emotionally Ready
+I’m Financially and Emotionally Ready

 Do I still have anxiety?
 Of course.
-I’m a mom.
+I’m human.
 But I’m not scrambling in the same way I would have been a decade or two ago.
 I’ve built a foundation—in my marriage, my career, and myself—and now I get to enjoy the incredible gift of sharing it with a little person who calls me “Mama.”

-4. I Celebrate the Chaos
+Celebrate the Chaos

 Motherhood isn’t a performance—it’s a playground.
 And I’m on the swings.